MrMarito/GoCompiler/README.md

 # GoCompiler

-Developed a compiler for the language deiGo devided in four stages:
+Developed a compiler for the language deiGo divided in four stages:

 Lexical analysis - made using C and with lex.

 Syntatic analysis - made using C, with lex and yacc.
-Created an bstract syntax tree.
+Created an abstract syntax tree.

 Semantic analysis - created a symbol table and the anotated syntax tree.